GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/player-actions.md

 1. Players cannot take actions between the time an ability is activated and the time it resolves, except when responding to a nested action.
 2. Some abilities allow players to take actions at unusual times, such as during an opponent's turn.
 These exceptions are always explicitly stated on the card.
 3. If an ability allows a player to "take an additional action," they may choose any of the standard actions (Play a Card, Attack With a Unit, Use an Action Ability) or pass.
+4. A player may choose to pass instead of taking an action.
+If both players pass consecutively, the action phase ends.

 For more detailed information on each action and their specific rules, please refer to the [Glossary](glossary.md) and other sections of the comprehensive rules document.